Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ps -ef | head
 ```

 Or suppose you want to filter the output to include only those lines containing the word "daemon."
-One way to do that is by piping the output from `ps` to `grep`:
+One way to do that is by piping the output from `ps` to Linux's incredibly useful `grep` utility:

 ```bash
 ps -ef | grep daemon